camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 specific process instances; you can checkmark the process instances of interest on the left side or select the whole page by checkmarking the box on the left side in the table header.
 You can select process instances across multiple pages.
 In the next step, you can choose a more coarse-grained process instance selection approach.

-When you are satisfied with your configuration of columns, query criteria, and selection of process instances, you can click on the <button class="btn btn-xs"><i class="glyphicon glyphicon-save"></i></button> button.
+When you are satisfied with your configuration of columns, query criteria, and selection of process instances, click <button class="btn btn-xs"><i class="glyphicon glyphicon-save"></i></button>.

 {{< img src="../../img/cockpit-export-modal-dialog.png" title="CSV Export for Process Instances: Modal Dialog" >}}